Granite Springs, Oregon

 To think she used to believe that magic was nothing more than fantasy and wishful thinking.

-Sure, when Thia had come to set up and run Eclectica’s online store, Lettie had explained certain practices: Don’t allow an opened Tarot deck to be sold; make sure that the wolfsbane remained in the locked case and never went to anyone not on the approved buyer’s list; and so on.
-But Thia had thought it part of her great-aunt’s whimsical hobby.
-Perfectly harmless, like carrying around a rabbit’s foot for luck and not walking beneath a ladder.
+Sure, when she had come to set up and run Eclectica’s online store, Lettie had explained certain practices: Don’t allow an opened Tarot deck to be sold; make sure that the wolfsbane remained in the locked case and never went to anyone not on the approved buyer’s list; and so on.
+Thia had thought that all part of her great-aunt’s whimsy.
+Feel-good but essentially needless precautions, like carrying around a four leaf clover for luck and not walking beneath a ladder.

 How wrong she had been.

-Pushing off the door, she walked around Lettie’s older-model Datsun to the driver’s side.
-The hinges creaked, as did the springs when she settled into the worn bucket seat.
-Habit had her reach for the button on the remote clipped to the visor.
+Space in the garage was tight.
+She brushed against crowded shelves as she skirted Lettie’s older-model Datsun to get to its driver’s side door.
+The hinges creaked.
+So did the springs when she settled into the worn bucket seat.
+Habit caused her to reach for the button on the remote clipped to the visor.
 She lowered her hand, took a deep breath.

 Little things, they’d instructed.
 Start with little things.

-White with three horizontal segments and a row of tiny windows along the top.
-A system of tracks with a cable and pulley.
-She waited until she could feel the substance, the reality of it all—along with the uncomfortable prickle as the Cailleach’s power moved from her bones to gather at her palms.
-Then, with a slight upward sweep of her hands, she pictured the door lifting.
+Thia waited until she could feel the substance, the reality of it all—along with the uncomfortable prickle as the Cailleach’s power moved from her bones to gather at her palms.
+Then, with a calm upward sweep of her hands, she pictured the door lifting.

-Something hit the ground with a loud pop of glass and scattering metal.
+The loud pop of something hitting the ground was followed by sounds of breaking glass and scattering metal.
 Thia’s eyes flew open as, behind her, the garage door crashed down.

-Terrified, she watched more and more things topple from shelves that continued to tremble.
-Glass jars of nails and screws fell to shatter on the cement floor while a tool chest rattled toward the brink.
+More and more things toppled from shelves that continued to tremble.
+Glass jars of nails and screws fell to shatter on the cement floor while a toolbox rattled toward the brink.

 “To me,” she said, fear and frustration turning what should have been an order into a soft-voiced plea.
 “In me.”

-Gradually she felt the power reverse course, no longer flowing to her hands but from them, back into her bones— where it could remain, as far as she was concerned, for the rest of her days, never to be called upon again.
+Gradually the power reversed course, no longer flowing out to her hands but inward from them, back into her bones— where it could remain, as far as Thia was concerned, for the rest of her days, never to be called upon again.

-As the undirected power dissipated, the shelving settled and she let out a relieved breath.
+As the undirected power dissipated, the shelving settled.

-He had come early, cloaked in the mist of wintry dawn, as he had every morning since the prod of magic’s insistent fingers beneath the blanket of his solitude.
+He had come early, cloaked in the mist of wintry dawn, as he had every morning since magic’s insistent fingers had begun to prod the blanket of his solitude.

-Fear had caused him to investigate.
+Fear had demanded he investigate.
 Self-preservation, too.
 Never again would he allow himself to be taken unawares.

 Never again to be taken.

-He shuddered, drew his scarf higher about his face and then quickly returned his hands to his pockets.
+He shuddered, drew his scarf higher about his face, and then returned his hands to his pockets.
 Several fingers of his gloves lacked tips.
-Sunlight’s faint warmth did not penetrate the shadows between brick and metal where he had created a rough shelter of cardboard pulled from the same rubbish bin he sat behind.
-It and the low-level warming charm he had spell-crafted kept away the worst of the cold but not all.
+Sunlight’s faint warmth could not penetrate the shadows between brick and metal where he had constructed a shelter of cardboard pulled from the same rubbish bin he sat behind.
+It and the low-level warming charm he had spell-crafted kept away the worst of the cold, but—by design—not all.
 Comfort lulled.